 - Note 1 No 'Taxable Expenses' or 'Benefits in kind' were paid in the year.
-Pension Contributions relate to actual payments made. - Note 2 The Chief Executive Officer figures excludes payment for Election Duties which amounted to £14,166 for the Bridgend County local elections (£12,837 for the Senedd and Police and Crime Commissioner elections in 2021-22) and £407 for Bridgend County By-elections in 2022-23. - Note 3 The Chief Officer Finance, Performance and Change post was appointed to on 6 December 2021.
-Prior to this appointment the role was undertaken on an interim arrangement which ended 16 December 2021.
-The Interim Chief Officer Finance, Performance and Change was appointed under a contractual arrangement with the Welsh Local Government Association.
-The costs incurred in this arrangement during 2021-22 were £101,960.
+Pension Contributions relate to actual payments made. - Note 2 The Chief Executive Officer figures excludes payment for Election Duties for the Bridgend County local elections and for Bridgend County by-elections in 2023-24. - Note 3 The title changed from "Chief Officer Finance, Performance and Change" to "Chief Officer Finance, Housing and Change" during the year.